Car title loans: What they are and how they work

 While getting a title loan may be easy, the convenience comes with serious costs and risks, according to Graciela Aponte-Diaz, director of federal campaigns at the Center for Responsible Lending.

-“If you can’t pay back the loan when it’s due, it’s rolled over into another cycle with more fees,” says Bruce McClary, vice president of communications at the National Foundation for Credit Counseling.
+“If you can’t pay back the loan when it’s due, it’s rolled over into another cycle with more fees,” says Bruce McClary, senior vice president of communications at the National Foundation for Credit Counseling.
 “It creates a very difficult situation for people who are already struggling to repay.
 It is the exact definition of the cycle of debt.”

 Even worse, “some car title lenders install a GPS device — nicknamed a ‘kill switch’ — that can prevent the borrower’s car from starting, using this practice as a means of collecting a debt or making it easier to seize the car,” Aponte-Diaz adds.
 Given the very real risk of losing your main means of transportation, it’s easy to see how a title loan can be a stressful experience.